 Watch this: First TCL phone: 48-megapixel camera for under $400

 The first step, the TCL Plex, is a midrange handset for Europe and Asia that will sell in October for 329 euros (about $360, £295 or AU$530 converted), less than half the price of a premium phone.
 It brings with it sought-after features such as a large, 6.5-inch screen and three rear cameras, including a main 48-megapixel shooter.
 The screen also performs a neat trick by turning standard-definition content, like videos, into high-definition images using some software built into the phone.

 While the Plex itself is squarely intended for budget-minded buyers, TCL made it clear that it's got its eye on more ambitious designs.
 The company also showed off prototypes for foldable phones, a curved dual-screen phone with a "waterfall display" that wraps around the sides and a concept device with no buttons at all.
-Earlier this year, we also saw a mock-up of a.
+Earlier this year, we also saw a mock-up of a phone that bends back into a smartwatch.
 2020 could be an interesting year for TCL phones.